Nervengift/read_thermal.py/README.md

 - AX8 (thermal + RGB)

 Other cameras might need some small tweaks (the embedded raw data can be in multiple image formats).
 Let me know if you succesfully use other cameras so they can be added to this list.

+## Development
+Install the required packages using [Pipenv](https://pipenv.kennethreitz.org/en/latest/).
+Then run `pre-commit install` to install the pre-commit hooks.

 ## Credits